CantTouchDis/GenericFactory/README.md

 ```

 ## I`m getting a compiler error when I register a property
-Yes `Specialize aStringCastHelper for your ValueType!` is a intended error.
+Yes `Specialize a StringCastHelper for your ValueType!` is a intended error.
 By default it cannot convert every
-string to it's corresponding type.
+string to it's corresponding type and back.
 Specialize the template like this:
 ```
 template<>